 D. Emergency Equipment.
-The County will provide to each officer on duty two (2) types of alarm devices: a radio equipped with an emergency alarm switch or button and a separate emergency device, such as the pen-like, ultrasonic device referred to as "Personnel Monitor", Personnel Alarm Transmitter (PAG) or "Scan Pen."
+The County will provide to each housing unit two (2) types of alarm devices: a radio equipped with an emergency alarm switch or button and a Personal Alarm Transmitter (PAT).
 Alarm devices offer means by which the Central Control Officer may dispatch immediate assistance in the event of an incident or disturbance which threatens the safety and security of staff or inmates.
 Officers are responsible for knowing and following the Department's procedures with regard to this equipment.
-The radio alarms will be checked for proper operation at the start of each shift.
+The radio alarms will be checked for proper operation every twenty-four (24) hours.

-1. The County will maintain the Personnel Monitors, Personnel Alarm Transmitter (PAT) in proper working order and will ensure that the radios receive, transmit and function from all areas inside and around the outside of the facility.
+1. The County will maintain the Personal Alarm Transmitter (PAT) in proper working order and will ensure that the radios receive, transmit and function from all areas inside and around the outside of the facility.

 2. The County will also supply each housing unit with a back-up battery and battery charger.
-Malfunctioning radios, Scan Pens, battery chargers and batteries will be repaired so they are in good working order or replaced within thirty (30) minutes of notification of their defective condition.
-The Department will provide a total of two (2) battery dischargers: one located in Security Administration, the other, in a Zone Commander's office.
+Malfunctioning radios, battery chargers and batteries will be repaired so they are in good working order or replaced within thirty (30) minutes of notification of their defective condition.